-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 From Summit, New Jersey, Scott Gurian reports.

-Walking through downtown on a recent afternoon, Carlos Stalgis(ph) says those fears have played out.
+SCOTT GURIAN: Walking through downtown on a recent afternoon, Carlos Stalgis(ph) says those fears have played out.

-Susan Hunter is director of sales and marketing at Lois Schneider Realtors.
+GURIAN: Susan Hunter is director of sales and marketing at Lois Schneider Realtors.
 She says the housing market has picked up full force.

-Ms. SUSAN HUNTER (Director, Sales and Marketing, Lois Schneider Realtors): We understand that the commercial market trails behind us, but it will come back.
+BLOCK: We understand that the commercial market trails behind us, but it will come back.
 And it will come back first to towns like Summit, where we have a population that will support good shops and good restaurants, and all of that.

 GURIAN: But the recent elimination of two police positions offers proof that the city's budget is still tight.
 The cuts concerned many local residents, including travel agent and former Mayor Walter Long.

-Mr. WALTER LONG (Former Mayor): I was very upset about that because of safety issues being a prime concern.
+BLOCK: I was very upset about that because of safety issues being a prime concern.
 And I think if you looked back over the years, our police department has not increased in size at all.
 And the demand on the police officers - are getting greater and greater.

-Mayor JORDAN GLATT: There was so much excess pre the crash, if you will, that I think some of our values got skewed as a community and as - I can say generally - as a society.
+BLOCK: There was so much excess pre the crash, if you will, that I think some of our values got skewed as a community and as - I can say generally - as a society.
 We were having million-dollar homes that were being torn down so a $3 million home could be put up.
 We're not seeing that in the community like we were.
 So in some respects, I think maybe this was a healthy reset.

-For NPR News, Im Scott Gurian.
+GURIAN: For NPR News, I'm Scott Gurian.